holmjohnii/weworked-api/resources/timesheets.md

 * date - The date of the timesheet to return.

 ### Returns
-Returns a week of timesheet objects.
+Returns a timesheet object for a specific day.

 -------------